 Credit risk is the risk of a financial loss to the Organization if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
-Such risks arise principally from certain financial assets held by the Organization consisting of accounts receivables and due from City of Mississauga balance.
+Such risks arise principally from certain financial assets held by the Organization consisting of accounts receivable and due to The Corporation of the City of Mississauga balance.
 The Organization's exposure to credit risk associated with accounts receivable and due from City of Mississauga is assessed as low because they are due largely from governments.